Santacruz Silver Mining (CVE:SCZ) Trading 13.3% Higher – Here’s Why

-Separately, Atrium Research raised Santacruz Silver Mining to a “strong-buy” rating in a research note on Tuesday, January 21st.
+Separately, Atrium Research raised Santacruz Silver Mining to a “strong-buy” rating in a research report on Tuesday, January 21st.

 Insider Buying and Selling at Santacruz Silver Mining

-In other news, Director Arturo Préstamo Elizondo bought 1,050,000 shares of the company’s stock in a transaction dated Tuesday, February 18th.
-The stock was bought at an average cost of C$0.40 per share, for a total transaction of C$420,000.00.
-Corporate insiders own 7.00% of the company’s stock.
+In related news, Director Arturo Préstamo Elizondo bought 1,050,000 shares of the firm’s stock in a transaction on Tuesday, February 18th.
+The stock was acquired at an average cost of C$0.40 per share, for a total transaction of C$420,000.00.
+Company insiders own 7.00% of the company’s stock.

 Santacruz Silver Mining Ltd., together with its subsidiaries, engages in the acquisition, exploration, development, and operation of mineral properties in Latin America.
 The company primarily explores for silver and zinc, as well as lead and copper deposits.
 It holds 100% interests in the Zimapan Mine that consists of 34 mining concessions covering an area of 5,139 hectares located in Hidalgo, Mexico; the Sinchi Wayra and the Illapa assets located in Bolivia; and exploration properties, which include the La Pechuga Property and the Santa Gorgonia Prospect.